Late for school? No problem, Mom will drive you. Pouring rain and college lecture about to start? Just call Uber for a ride.

 After graduating from McGill University in Montreal in Economics and Economic Development, Friedland worked at UN Watch as an analyst in a Fellow position at the Geneva-based non-profit.
 He also had an opportunity to speak at the UN in 2014 on the deteriorating human rights situation in Sudan.
 And although he became weary over the controversial institution’s considerable bureaucracy, Friedland learned a great deal about education in developing countries and it gave him the foundation on which to build his own organization.

 Like a whirling dervish, Friedland’s schedule races to keep up with his inexhaustible well of ideas.
-Last month he was invited to speak at TEDx Jalapur and New Deli, India and made time to play cricket with children from the Dharavi slum in Mumbai.
+He was invited to speak at TEDx Jalapur and New Deli, India and made time to play cricket with children from the Dharavi slum in Mumbai.

 “It was an incredible experience,” recalls Friedland.
 “I had wanted to visit Asia’s largest slum for quite some time but it never felt appropriate.
 Rather than visiting through the conspicuous slum tour, I went with a few locals and a friend and I walked in.
 The infrastructure, economy, and above all, the people completely changed my perspective.
 When two kids in the slum returned my dropped sunglasses, I was so touched.”

-So much so that while in India, Friedland starting putting The Walking School Bus team in place “that in future will help build a suspension bridge, so students can walk 100 meters to cross a river rather than 5 kilometers around it,” he says.
+So much so that while in India, Friedland starting putting The Walking School Bus team in place “that in future will help build a suspension bridge, so students can walk 100 meters to cross a river rather than 5km around it,” he says.

 With a big grin he says: “Afterwards I went backstage and I’m chatting with Anderson Cooper and I mention that I’m dyslexic.
-And Anderson says, ‘you know I’m dyslexic too’.
-Then Bob Weir chimes in, ‘hey, I’m also dyslexic!’ ”
+Anderson says, ‘you know I’m dyslexic too’.
+Then Bob Weir chimes in, ‘hey, I’m also dyslexic!’”